-I try to say things to my agent like, "Hey here are these five new headshot options.
+I try to say things to my agent like, "Here are these five new headshot options.
 Which ones are your favorite?
 I trust your opinion."

 Tell them you trust their opinion.
 Do you trust their opinion?
 Because if you don't, you might need another talent agent.

-I had a piece of footage rejected and that was hard for me.
-I thought it was a great piece of footage but they said, "Hey this isn't right, for this reason," and they explained why to me.
+My agency rejected a piece of footage that I liked very much, but they said, "This isn't right, for this reason," and they explained why to me.

 Your agent should take the time to provide you with explanations or feedback if they reject your materials so that you know what to do next time.